 SmartCloud Connect Initial Search and Applied Record Filters¶

-In SmartCloud Connect, automatic search for related Salesforce records (initial search) follows a specific algorithm of interactions between the Add-In, MS Exchange, and Salesforce.
-The search algorithm described below illustrates the general functioning principles of the Add-In.
+In SmartCloud Connect, automatic search for relevant Salesforce records (initial search) follows a specific algorithm of interactions between the Add-In/Gmail Extension, MS Exchange/Office 365 (or Gmail), and Salesforce.
+The below graph illustrates the general relevant records retrieval principle applied by the Add-In/Chrome Extension.

-After an email message or event is selected in your email client and the Add-In is open:
+After an email message/calendar item is selected or opened in your email client and the Add-In/Chrome Extension is open:

-- The Add-In obtains the full list (initial list) of senders/recipients from this item in MS Exchange.
+- The Add-In/Chrome Extension obtains the full list (initial list) of senders/recipients from this item in MS Exchange

-- SmartCloud Connect filters the initial list by removing the addresses which contain your corporate domain(s) (“internal emails”) and the addresses/domains specifically blacklisted from sharing with Salesforce, this way creating an aggregated list of addresses.
+- SmartCloud Connect filters the initial list by removing the addresses which contain your corporate domain(s) (“internal emails”) and the addresses/domains specifically blacklisted from sharing in Salesforce by SmartCloud Connect synchronization, this way creating an aggregated list of addresses

-- Next, SmartCloud Connect passes the resulting list to Salesforce to match these email addresses with records stored in Salesforce.
+- Next, SmartCloud Connect passes the resulting list to Salesforce to match these email addresses with objects stored in Salesforce

 If the aggregated list contains no addresses (that is, all addresses were filtered out as internal/blacklisted), the message is categorized as Internal and no related records are displayed for it.

-If SmartCloud Connect reads a support case code contained in the message’s subject line, it also retrieves and adds the corresponding record to the related records list.
+If SmartCloud Connect reads a support Case code contained in the message’s subject line, it also retrieves and adds the corresponding Case to the related records list.
 Additionally, If there are direct links to Salesforce records (e.g., http://yourcompany.my.salesforce.com/0011J00001C5VJa) or email addresses found in message body, these items are also added to the list.

-Please note that searching for records related to internal emails can also be performed, if the Add-In is configured to do so by enabling the Include internal emails into search results option on SmartCloud Connect Customization page – this option excludes internal email addresses filtering.
+Note that searching for records related to internal emails can also be performed, if the Add-In/Chrome Extension is configured to do so by enabling the Include internal emails into search results option on SmartCloud Connect Customization page – this option excludes internal email addresses filtering by Initial Search.

 How SmartCloud Connect Filters Records Displayed in Search Results¶